 In 1894, three Germans named Roberth, Konig, and Hopner decided to stabilize the breed and put it on exhibition at a dog show.
 This was done in Munich in 1895, and the next year they founded the first Boxer Club.

 The breed became known in other parts of Europe in the late 1890s.
 Around 1903, the first Boxers were imported into the U.S. The first Boxer was registered by the American Kennel Club in 1904, a dog named Arnulf Grandenz.
 In 1915, the American Kennel Club (AKC) recognized the first Boxer champion, Sieger Dampf v Dom, owned by Governor and Mrs. Lehman of New York.
-Unfortunately, there weren't many female Boxers in the U.S. to breed to him, so he didn't have much influence on the breed.
+There weren't many female Boxers in the U.S. to breed to him, so he didn't have much influence on the breed.

-When Word War I broke out, Boxers were enlisted into the military, serving as messenger dogs, carrying packs, and acting as attack and guard dogs.
+When Word War I broke out, Boxers were enlisted into the military, serving as messenger dogs, carrying packs and acting as attack and guard dogs.

 Boxers started becoming popular in the U.S. in the 1940s when soldiers coming home from World War II brought their Boxer mascots with them.
 Through them, the breed was introduced to more people and soon became a favorite companion animal, show dog, and guard dog.